 According to Craane (2013: p.
 21) there are three aspects to Space Syntax.
 First, it is a set of techniques for analysing cities as networks of space formed by the placing, grouping and orientation of buildings.
 Secondly, it is used for observing how these networks of space relate to functional patterns such as movement, land use, areal differentiation, migration patterns, and even social well-being and malaise.
 Finally, it is also a set of theories about how urban space networks in general relate to the social, economic and cognitive factors by which they are shaped and influenced.

 Before going deeper in to the theory, it is necessary to clarify exactly what is meant by term space in the world of Space Syntax.
 Spaces here are understood as voids (empty places) between walls, fences and other impediments or obstructions that restrain (pedestrian) traffic and/or the visual field (Klarqvist 1993).
 Every human settlement consists of private and public spaces.
 Hillier (1984) claims that: “public spaces are the results of the arrangements of buildings, and possibly other bounded areas such as gardens, parks and the like”.
 These are publicly accessible and usually open to everyone.
-Private places than can by define as an opposite of public spaces, as a place enclosed by walls and fences with specific access restrictions.
+Private places can be defined as an opposite of public spaces, as a place enclosed by walls and fences with specific access restrictions.
 Regarding to the above mentioned, primary object of Space Syntax analysis research is the configured complex of public and private spaces, which usually takes the form of building or urban plans (Bafna 2003: p.
 18).

 Space syntax is focused mostly on external properties of spaces, as how they are connected to each other rather than what are their inner dimensions in meters.
 In Space syntax we usually speak about topological patterns.
 Topological features are more robust than documentation evidence (measuring error).
 They enable more objective analysis and comparison of settlements (Bafna 2003: pp. 17–19).
 The main point of Space Syntax application is to analyse spatial configuration of public spaces and how they are related to private space.
 The way how these are connected influence the socio-economic activities.